-Mother's Day in Spain, known as 'Dia de la Madre' in Spanish, is celebrated on the first Sunday of May.
-It took place on December 8 every year until 1965, when it was moved to its current date.
-This was done partly to disassociate the secular mother's celebrations from the Catholic honoring of Immaculate Conception.
+Mother's Day in Spain, known as Día de la Madre in Spanish, is celebrated on the first Sunday of May.
+In the past, it took place on December 8 every year until it was moved to the spring in 1965.
+This was done partly to disassociate the secular mother's celebrations from the Catholic holiday of the Immaculate Conception.

 Is Mother's Day a Public Holiday?

-No. But Sundays in general tend to be pretty dead in most Spanish towns and cities, so I wouldn't leave it until the day itself to buy your flowers and presents.
+No. But Sundays, in general, tend to be pretty dead in most Spanish towns and cities, so don't leave it until the day itself to buy your flowers and presents.
+Many stores will offer great deals on gifts in the weeks leading up to the day.

-Mother's Day in Spain can coincide with Mayday or Labor Day festivities, which is a public holiday.
-If public holidays like May Day fall on a Friday or a Monday, Spanish people will often take the whole weekend off, and if it fall son a Thursday or a Tuesday, a lot of businesses will also close for the Friday or the Monday too and have an extra long weekend (this is known as a puente or 'bridge'.
-In some occasions, when a public holiday falls on a Wednesday, people will take the days before or after it for a 'super puente'.
+Mother's Day in Spain can sometimes coincide with the Mayday or Labor Day festivities on May 1, which is a public holiday.
+If public holidays like Labor Day fall on a Friday or a Monday, Spanish people will often take the whole weekend off, and if it falls on a Thursday or a Tuesday, a lot of businesses will also close for the Friday or the Monday as well to give themselves an extra long weekend (this is known as a puente, or "bridge").
+On some occasions, when a public holiday falls on a Wednesday, people will take the days before or after it for a "super puente."

 - 2019 May 5

-The usual gifts of flowers or chocolates are common in Spain, as are cards.
-However, Spain does not have the same card-giving culture as, say, the United Kingdom does.
+The usual gifts of flowers or candies are common in Spain, and some families exchange cards as well.
+However, Spain does not have the same card-giving culture that's popular in English-speaking countries such as the United States and United Kingdom.

-To your mother, you should always use 'te quiero' and not 'te amo'.
-'Te quiero', which translates as 'I want you', can come across as sexual to foreign ears, and indeed, it can be used that way, but it is not taken like this when talking to your mother.
-However, 'te amo' is always used in a romantic sense and so is not appropriate when addressing your madre.
+When expressing your love for your mom, you should always say "te quiero" and not "te amo."
+"Te quiero," which translates literally as "I want you," can come across as sexual to foreign ears.
+It can in fact be used that way in certain contexts, but it is not understood like this when talking to your mother and other family members.
+However, "te amo" is always used in a romantic sense and so is not appropriate when addressing your madre.

 More Useful Spanish Words and Phrases for Mother's Day